laurens24/tab-garbage-truck/README.md

   - Replace {insert value} below the `tab-pod` column the with text in the section that we called `{pod name}` above
   - Replace {insert value} below the `site-name` column the with text in the section that we called `{site name}` above

-- Replace {insert value} below the `dest-name` column the with the name of the project folder you'd like to move your stale content to
+- Replace {insert value} below the `dest-name` column the with the name of the project folder you'd like to move your stale content to.
+This can be a folder that already exists, or a name for a new project folder

-4. [Install Tabpy](https://github.com/tableau/TabPy/blob/master/docs/server-install.md) using the command line
+4. [Install and run Tabpy](https://github.com/tableau/TabPy/blob/master/docs/server-install.md) using the command line

 ### Create a new Tableau Prep Flow